Rancha124/Students-App-React/README.md

 This is a students-app project where you can enter student details in a form and submit it.
 You can revisit the site and edit the data or even delete it if you want.
-I have used React-router for dynamic routing, Formik and Yup for form validation.
+I have used React-router for dynamic routing so that I can have different URLs for different students , used Formik and Yup for form validation.
 I have created a REST API with JSON Server.